Divorce Divorce

 6. Asset and Debt Division: Dividing marital assets and debts can be complex.
 A lawyer can assist in identifying and valuing assets, ensuring an equitable division according to the law.

-7. Spousal Support (Alimony): In some cases, one spouse may be entitled to spousal support (alimony) after divorce.
+7. Spousal Support (Alimony): In some cases, one spouse may be entitled to spousal support (alimony) after new divorce rules.
 A lawyer can help determine if alimony is appropriate and negotiate fair support terms.

 9. Mediation and Alternative Dispute Resolution: If you and your spouse wish to resolve the divorce amicably, a lawyer can assist with mediation or alternative dispute resolution methods, promoting a less adversarial process.